Health and wellbeing

 CELCIS publications

-A response from CELCIS to the Scottish Parliament’s Education, Children and Young People Committee’s inquiry into Additional Support for Learning (ASL)
+Response from CELCIS to the Scottish Parliament’s Education, Children and Young People Committee's Call for Views on the Restraint and Seclusion in Schools (Scotland) Bill

 Case Study